wxiang54/chess-opening-catalog/README.md

 The calculation gets pretty interesting here.
 Attainability should solely measure how likely Black allows White to enter the Italian, but assuming White is statistically informed, White can steer the position into those that maximize the chance Black will play into the Italian.
 This allows us to make stronger assumptions about White's play.

 If White has a choice between several moves, they should only choose a single move: the move that maximizes the attainability.
 These choices are recorded in the **best-try line**, or **BTL**, since it is the best try White has to enter the opening.
 With this knowledge, we can effectively discard transpositions that yield inferior probabilities.
 - At 1200-level, after the moves `1.e4 e5`, White can follow with either `2.Nf3` or `2.Bc4` to enter the Italian.
 Which move should White play?
 After `2.Nf3`, the chance Black plays the necessary `2..Nc6` is 0.601, whereas after `2.Bc4`, Black only plays this critical move with probability 0.245.
-Clearly, White's best try is `2.Nf3`, which happens to be the main line.
+Clearly, White's best try is `2.Nf3` (which happens to be the main line), so White should play it with probability 1.

 ![Italian Game Attainability Calculation (1200)](docs/att_calc-italian_game_1200.svg)